Selling Your Land to a Developer: A Strategic Pricing Specialist's Guide for Landowners

 Aligning Your Goals With Developer Interests

 The best deals happen when both parties feel like winners.
-If you are selling a large tract, proposing a phased takedown or rolling options can be a powerful strategy.
-This allows the developer to buy the land in stages as they need it, reducing their initial capital outlay, while providing you with a steady income stream and a secured buyer for the entire property.
+If you are selling a large tract (say 150+ acres), proposing a phased takedown or rolling options can be a powerful strategy.
+This allows the developer to buy the land in stages as they need it for each construction phase, reducing their initial capital outlay and carrying costs, while providing you with a steady income stream over multiple years and a secured buyer for the entire property.

 Negotiation Strategies